wechain/web/POSTING_GUIDELINES.md

 5-2.
 Do not duplicate the product name or use any non-product-specific words in the field “short description.” <br>
 5-3.
 Do not attach non-related screenshot images or videos.<br>
 5-4.
 Do not use low quality product images.<br>
 5-5.
-Do not share any scams, highly suspicious cryptocurrency/fin-tech, or illegal products.<br>
+Do not share any scams, highly suspicious cryptocurrency/fin-tech, illegal products, or any type of weaponry.<br>
 5-6.
 Do not share porn or anything under the #nsfw category.

 ## 6. No Duplication Allowed